muhammad-shariq/exclusiveunlock/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Muhammad Shariq at shariq@ibussolutions.com, or create a pull request if possible.
+If you discover a security vulnerability within this project, please send an e-mail to Support@unlocknetwork.co.uk, or create a pull request if possible.
 All security vulnerabilities will be promptly addressed.

 ## License